leinadalrus/inlaid-library/README.md

 In this way we can have a programmatic-process which can monitor and defend files within a dynamic directory.

 I also will try in the future to have this idea work with interopting with any C-binding package.
-    I would have also used Google's 'protobuf' or Apache's 'Arrow', cross-language development platforms have undesirable licensings.
+    I would have also used Google's 'protobuf' or Apache's 'Arrow', but these cross-language development platforms have undesirable licensings.

 I want this project to stick between the lines of 'zlib' and 'MIT' licensing.